soumyaruppaul/lropapp/README.md

 # A List Report Object Page App with SAP Fiori Tools
 I have used SAP Fiori tools to create an app featuring a list of objects, with additional pages that provide more detailed information about the items in the list.

 I have used Visual Studio Code as the IDE with SAP Fiori Tools extension pack.
+For the backend I have used mock data connecting to my SAP Gateway - Demo System (ES5).

 Things that I have learned: